 I’ll be setting our Christmas table with these this year.

-Speaking of Christmas, I still haven’t lugged the bins up from the basement, but in the meantime, come visit my last year’s Christmas Open House Tour?
+Speaking of Christmas, visit my Christmas Open House Tour?

 Want Eclectically Vintage delivered right to your inbox?